Journey from Vancouver to explore Vancouver Island, Whistler, Jasper, Banff and the Okanagan Wine Country.

 ** Please note these stops can be made on your return to Parksville and Rathtrevor Beach and will be on the right side of the road for easy access.

 Hotels – Our favourite spot to stay is Ocean Village Resort.
 It is a perfect beach location with a wide sandy beach and lots of tidal pools to investigate when the tide is out.
 The rustic beehive accommodations are comfortable.
 There is also an indoor pool to enjoy.
-Here are a few other popular places to stay in this stunning beach area: Pacific Sands Resort, Middle Beach Lodge, or Wickannish Inn on Chesterman Beach 28 kms north of the Highway 4 junction to Tofino.
+Here are a few other popular places to stay in this stunning beach area: Best Western Tin Wis Resort, Pacific Sands Resort, Middle Beach Lodge, or Wickannish Inn on Chesterman Beach 28 kms north of the Highway 4 junction to Tofino.
 Search below for more accommodation ideas or check the official British Columbia travel site here.

 Motorhome Park – Crystal Cove Beach Resort offers an RV Park, Glamping and Cabins.
 They are located next to Ocean Village Resort listed above.
 Camping – The Long Beach Unit of Green Point Campground in Pacific Rim National Park Reserve has 94 camp spots.
 Parks Canada also offers a oTENTik.
 These A-frame cabins blend the camping experience.
 Each cabin sleeps 6.
 These sites are located between Ucluelet and Tofino, 12 kms north of the Highway 4 junction.